DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 The order in which exported Attributes appear within their Parent Block mirrors the order in which they were added to the export specification.
 If you require a specific order to be displayed in the User Interface:

     #.
-With the Export Table displayed select the edit icon associated with an existing Attribute or information icon associated with a new Attribute.
+With the Export Table displayed select the 'Edit' icon associated with an existing Attribute or 'Information' icon associated with a new Attribute.
 The information panel associated with the Attribute is displayed on the right-hand side.
     #.
 To insert a new Attribute *above* the current one select the 'Add' option associated with the 'Insert row above' field.
     #.
 To insert a new Attribute *below* the current one select the 'Add' option associated with the 'Insert row below' field.
     #.
 On selecting the appropriate insert option a new row is added to the Export Table.
+    #.
+An existing Attribute can also be re-ordered by moving it up and down the list of attributes via the 'Move Up' or 'Move Down' option associated with it.

 Attributes that have previously been exported can be removed from the Parent Block by deleting them from the Parent Block's export table.
 To remove an exported Attribute: